Seven reasons why fishing is good for you

 Fishing is all about personal goals, and attaining those goals is a sure-fire way to improve self-esteem.
 It’s also a lifelong skill that you can enjoy at any age.
 Every angler remembers their first catch.
 Just look at the way their eyes light up when they talk about it.

 Fishing is also the perfect skill to pass on.
 Many anglers remember a parent, grandparent or other relative taking them to a local canal and showing them how to catch their first fish.
+If passing on your knowledge and enthusiasm appeals, you could even become a Let’s Fish coach.
 Spending time with your family also promotes feelings of security and wellbeing, making fishing a worthwhile activity to learn.

 7. Fishing lets you unplug